Drew Bledsoe: Early life

-College years
+College career

-Bledsoe spent his college career at Washington State University in Pullman back in 1990, where he went on to have a record-setting career in his 3 years there.
+Bledsoe spent his college career at Washington State University playing for the Cougars.
 After gaining the starting job at the end of the 1990 season as a true freshman (joined later by Jeff Tuel and Jayden de Laura as the only three in school history), he quickly became the face of the Cougars' offense.
-In 1992, Bledsoe led WSU to a 9–3 record (ranking #17 in the coaches poll and #15 in the AP) and a 31–28 win over Utah in the Copper Bowl in which Bledsoe completed 30 of 46 passes for 476 yards and two touchdowns.
+In 1992, Bledsoe led WSU to a 9–3 record (ranking #17 in the coaches poll and #15 in the AP) and a 31–28 win over Utah in the Copper Bowl in which Bledsoe completed 30 of 46 passes for 476 yards and two touchdowns, being named the copper bowl MVP.
 He also established WSU records in single-game passing yards (476), single-season pass completions (241), and single-season passing yards (3,246).
 He was named the Pac-10 Offensive Player of the Year.

-Following an impressive junior year in 1992, Bledsoe decided to forgo his senior season and enter the 1993 NFL Draft.
-In the 34 starts of his collegiate career he amassed 7,373 yards, 532 completions and 46 touchdowns.
+Following an impressive junior year in 1992, Bledsoe decided to forgo his senior season and enter the 1993 NFL draft.
+In the 34 starts of his collegiate career he amassed 7,373 yards, 532 completions, and 46 touchdowns.

+Bledsoe was later inducted into the Washington State Athletics Hall of Fame in 2001.